Betway

 The French Open

-Epitomised by its iconic red clay courts, out of all the major 4 tennis events, the French Open is considered the most challenging to play on – and betting odds are generally tailored to reflect this unpredictability.
+Epitomised by its iconic red clay courts, out of all the major 4 tennis events, the French Open is considered the most challenging to play on – and French Open betting odds are generally tailored to reflect this unpredictability.

 Seeing a higher bounce rate than all other court types yet hosting slower games in general, the rallies can be long and the friction firm.
 This in turn makes the French Open quite a tactical competition, requiring good training and a deep knowledge of their opponent’s style if players hope to come out ahead.